Skip to content

 Step 4: Assignments

-• All sessions in plan scope: Uses this plan's custom filters and limits to include all matching sessions.
+• All submissions in plan scope: Uses this plan's submission filters and limits.

-• Individual sessions: Pick specific sessions by title search.
+• Individual submissions: Pick specific submissions by title or ID search.

 • All to All: Every reviewer receives all filtered submissions.

-• Individual Reviewer: Assign filtered sessions to one or more specific reviewers you select.
+• Individual Reviewer: Assign to one or more specific reviewers you select.

 Managing your evaluation plans